Create Your Own Christian Website!

 "Through desire a man, having separated himself, seeketh and intermeddleth with

-I am a nobody, but Jesus is Somebody.
+I am a nobody, but Jesus is somebody.
 John the Baptist said, “He must increase, but I must decrease” (John 3:30).
 Every believer should feel that way.
-I don't want people to go away saying, “That's a great website”; but rather, “Jesus is a great Savior!”
+I don't want people to go away saying, “That is a great website”; but rather, “Jesus is a great Savior!”
 HEAR YE HIM!
 Doesn't anyone else get mad over all the wickedness in the world today?
-There ought to be thousands of websites like this proclaiming the truth of God's Word with zeal, contending for the faith, boldly standing against the evil agendas of our time!!!
+There ought to be thousands of websites proclaiming the truth of God's Word, contending for the faith, boldly standing against the evil agendas of our time!!!

 Getting Started